Friday,

-Endangered species ace card against solar facility
+Endangered species the ace card

 A COMMUNITY group against the proposed 330MW Meadow Creek Solar Farm will object to the facility under the Environment Protection and Biodiversity Conservation Act.

-Following a trip to Canberra on Thursday, members of the Meadow Creek Agricultural and Action Group (MCAAG) have been given some hope in trying to stop the facility being approved following the State Government's fast-tracking of renewable energy facilities in Victoria.
+Following a trip to Canberra on September 12, members of the Meadow Creek Agricultural and Action Group (MCAAG) have been given some hope in trying to stop the facility being approved following the State Government's fast-tracking of renewable energy facilities in Victoria.

 The group's ace card are endangered species known to habitate the area, with the Gang-gang Cockatoo and the Eastern Bandy-bandy snake joining the Sloane's froglet on the list.